technix/atrament-core/README.md

 `atrament-core` is a framework for choice-based games, built around `inkjs`.

-If you need a ready to use library for web applications, check out [atrament-web](https://github.com/technix/atrament-web).
+If you need a ready-to-use library for web applications, check out [atrament-web](https://github.com/technix/atrament-web).

-If you are looking for example of a web application based on Atrament, check out [atrament-web-ui](https://github.com/technix/atrament-web-ui).
+If you are looking for an example of a web application based on Atrament, check out [atrament-web-ui](https://github.com/technix/atrament-web-ui).

 ## Features

-- Implements game flow: loading Ink story, get content, make choice
+- Implements game flow: loading Ink story, getting text content, making choices
 - Manages global application settings
-- Parses tags, handles some of them (compatible with Inky)
+- Parses tags, and handles some of them (mostly compatible with Inky)
 - Auto-observe variables defined with 'observe' global tag
 - Manages sound and music via knot tags
 - Manages autosaves, checkpoints, and named saves for every game
 - Music state is saved and restored along with game state
-- All changes affect internal state
+- All changes affect the internal state

 ## Installation